tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Since we are just fetching data, calling this function is free!
 It only costs money to write data to the blockchain or perform calculations on things in `memory`!

- * You can "get" the data all you want since it's already stored on the blockchain node.
+ * You can "get" the data all you want, since it's already stored on the blockchain node.

 ---

-### 6. Students Do: Adding a Getter and Setter (15 min)
+### 6. Student Do: Adding a Getter and Setter (15 min)

 In this exercise, students will be adding a `Getter` and a `Setter` function to the `SimpleCustomerAccount` contract that they just wrote.